flumedb/flumedb/README.md

 The trick is that each view exposes an [observable](https://github.com/dominictarr/obv) that represents it's current state.
-An observable is like an event meets a value. it's an changing value that you can _observe_, events, promises, or streams are similar, but not quite the right choice here.
+An observable is like an event meets a value. it's an changing value that you can _observe_.
+Events, promises, or streams are similar, but not quite the right choice here.

 Data goes into the log, then is streamed to the view, view updates may be async,